selsa-inube/auth/README.md

 - resetSignOutMouseDown: Reset sign out on mouse down
 - resetSignOutScroll: Reset sign out on scroll
 - resetSignOutTouchStart: Reset sign out on touch start
+- signOutCritialPaths: This routes will reset the sign out timer

 Note: Save this values in env variables